IPS-Eye-White

 When the Holy Spirit was poured out on Cornelius and his household the circumcised believers who came with Peter were amazed - "For they were hearing them speaking with tongues and exalting God" (Acts 10: 46) The Romans were magnifying God in languages that they had never learned but the Jewish disciples present understood - a very similar situation to what occurred on Pentecost.

-After Peter related what had happened to the Jerusalem Council, they realized that the Romans speaking in tongues was a sign that eternal life was offered to the Gentiles as well as to them.
+After Peter told the Jerusalem Council what had happened in they realized that the Romans speaking in tongues was a sign that eternal life was offered to the Gentiles as well as to them.
 (Acts 15:7-20).
-Without it would any Jew have believed in their wildest dreams that the Gentiles could also be offered salvation and eternal life?
+Without that sign no Jew would ever have accepted the idea that the Gentiles were also being offered salvation and eternal life.

 The Samaritans

-were descendants of the people who had been left behind when the Assyrians carried off most of the inhabitants of Samaria - the Northern kingdom.
+Were descendants of the people who had been left behind when the Assyrians carried off most of the inhabitants of Samaria - the Northern kingdom.
 See more in Footnote I However, their belief system had significantly changed over time.
-For instance, they rejected all the books of the Old Testament except for the Pentateuch, and had built their own Temple on Mt.
+For instance, they only accepted the five books of Moses and rejected the writings of the prophets.
+They built their own Temple on Mt.
 Gerizim which they claimed was the true Temple.
-They also accepted only the five books of Moses and ejected the writings of the prophets .
 Thus they were universally despised by the Jews who went to great lengths to avoid them and probably why Jesus told the parable of the Good Samaritan..

 In other words, they did not adhere to Judaism but were not Gentiles either

-When Philip was preaching the Gospel in Samaria the crowds heard and saw the signs which he was performing.
-Philip healed many who were paralyzed and lame and cast out demons (Acts 8:6-7).
+When Philip was preaching the Gospel in Samaria he healed many who were paralyzed or lame and cast out demons (Acts 8:6-7).
 These signs caused many men and women, including Simon the sorcerer, to believe Philip and be baptized (Acts 8:12).
 The account goes on to tell us that

 ... when the apostles in Jerusalem heard that Samaria had received the word of God, they sent them Peter and John, who came down and prayed for them that they might receive the Holy Spirit.
 For He had not yet fallen upon any of them; they had simply been baptized in the name of the Lord Jesus.
 Then they began laying their hands on them, and they were receiving the Holy Spirit.
 (Acts 8:14-17 NASB)